apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/runinference.md

 You must have Apache Beam 2.40.0 or later installed to run these pipelines.

-You cannot batch elements of different sizes, because `torch.stack()` [expects tensors of the same length](https://github.com/pytorch/nestedtensor).
-Either elements need to be a fixed size, or you need to disable batching.
-To disable batching, set the maximum batch size to one: `max_batch_size=1`.

 See more [RunInference API pipeline examples](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference).

 ## PyTorch dependencies